Last updated: October 14, 2025

 Trace.Flush();

 It’s also possible to dynamically add listeners at run time.
-This method is perfect for avoiding unnecessary overhead by only enabling logging when specific code paths are hit, such as the first time an error condition occurs.
+This method is ideal for minimizing unnecessary overhead by enabling logging only when specific code paths are executed, such as the first time an error condition occurs.

 Trace.TraceInformation("Test message.");